 G. Stay healthy – Some research suggests staying hydrated and healthy eating can help – however tempted you are – avoid alcohol intake the night before (or on the day!) and avoid excess caffeine intake.

-H. Holding a microphone can accentuate any shaky voice, and putting it too near your mouth can highlight any shivering sounds – follow these tips to ensure you use the microphone correctly on our “Using a microphone for public speaking” blog.
+H. Being too close to a speaker or microphone can accentuate a shaky voice, speaking too close to any audio device can highlight shivering sounds – if you are using a microphone in a face to face conference follow these tips to ensure you use the microphone correctly on our “Using a microphone for public speaking” blog.

 Oh, and that businesswoman we mentioned at the beginning?
 She tamed her monkeys and now she enjoys every aspect of her work and feels calm and confident when she’s delivering a presentation.
 She surprised herself by saying she actively enjoys public speaking now!